 Question: Is there a time limit on the exam?

-Answer: We do not impose a time limit.
+Answer: No. We do not impose anything of the sort.
 In fact, you are encouraged to take your time.

 Question: May I use a VPN to take the exam?

 Answer: No, we ask all applicants to disable their VPN, as well as other browser addons or extensions prior to joining their exam room, just to make sure we have a clean environment.

 Question: Does the Aurora Amateur Radio Group offer special sessions, outside of those regularly scheduled?

 Answer: Yes, we do!
 If you have a legitimate reason as to why one of our regularly scheduled sessions don’t work for you, we will ask for an email to be sent to ve(at)aarg.club with your proposed date/time and reason(s) why a special session is requested.
 Keep in mind, your request will not be granted if we don’t have enough VEs available to fill the need.
 Please be mindful of that when sending us your request.
 Your request for a special session is not guaranteed.